MicrosoftDocs/azure-stack-docs/AKS-Hybrid/kubernetes-rbac-azure-ad.md

 ## Work with cluster resources using Microsoft Entra identities

-Now, test the expected permissions when you create and manage resources in an AKS cluster.
-In these examples, you'll schedule and view pods in the user's assigned namespace.
-Then, you'll try to schedule and view pods outside the assigned namespace.
+Now, test the expected permissions when you create and manage resources in a Kubernetes cluster.
+In these examples, you schedule and view pods in the user's assigned namespace.
+Then, you try to schedule and view pods outside the assigned namespace.

 1. Sign in to the Azure using the `$AKSDEV_ID` user account that you passed as an input to the `az ad group member add` command.
-Run the `az connectedk8s proxy` command to open a channel to the AKS cluster:
+Run the `az connectedk8s proxy` command to open a channel to the cluster:

     ```cli
     az connectedk8s proxy -n <cluster-name> -g <resource-group>